 When I came into this class (Applying Edtech Portfolio), I had my portfolio in Google Sites.
 I had two opportunities to learn a lot about Google Sites last April at school and then for summer training.
 I found out some great ways to use the site while I was building the portfolio in my last class.
 I knew that it would not be a good option to build my actual portfolio for the rest of my classes.
 Also, it would not be a great way to organize my blog posts.

 I know that I needed to spread my wings and find website creator that I would feel comfortable, but I also would be able to stretch my mind.
 At the beginning, I got frustrated with a resizing issue of a picture.
 I did not really touch the site until I found out that my master's small group was going to be looking at it.
 Then something happened and I got the push (and energy) to start putting the site together.
 When we met on Google Hangout, I felt like I had put my best foot forward.
 I have said this before, but having small groups in this class is a great idea.

 Even though this blog post was very hard for me to write, I like the idea of the reflection piece for this course.
 I went back to Barrett's article that I read the first week of class.
-He mentioned "The Learning Cycle, developed by David Kolb, based Dewey, Piaget, and Lewin, is based on the belief that deep learning (learning for real comprehension) comes from a sequence of experience, reflection, abstraction, and active testing."
+He mentioned "The Learning Cycle, (which was developed by David Kolb, based Dewey, Piaget, and Lewin,) to be based on the belief that deep learning (learning for real comprehension) comes from a sequence of experience, reflection, abstraction, and active testing."
 I think this is what happened these last five weeks.
 In some of my reflecting, I was taking my time to think about all the things I was planning to do for my portfolio.
 This makes me realize that when I felt like I was procrastinating, I was just reflecting, so I could put my ePortfolio together the way it is today.

 Barrett, H. Why Reflect? - Reflection4Learning. (n.d.).
 Retrieved from